Cord Blood Education for Parents, Health Professionals and Students - Save the Cord Foundation

 Picture

-Save the Cord Foundation and WellSky are proud to welcome Dr. Colleen Delaney as our featured speaker for the next edition of Share the Science on Wednesday, May 17th at 2pm US Eastern Time / 11am US Pacific Time.
-Join us to hear Dr. Colleen Delaney discuss why she is observing a decrease in the utilization of cord blood stem cells in hematopoietic stem cell transplants.
+Save the Cord Foundation and WellSky are proud to welcome Roberto Waddington, CEO and Country Manager of CryoHoldco Brasil as our featured speaker for the next edition of Share the Science on Wednesday, December 18th at 11am US Eastern Time / 10am Central Time.

 Share the Science is a free webinar series focused on the cord blood industry and the latest research in this field.
 As always, we invite both health professionals and the general public to join us for this unique online educational series.
 Learn more about this exciting educational series here.